 In addition to Knowledge Checks and Lock It In tasks, children complete a summative assessment at the end of each block of learning.
-Working Scientifically skills are also assessed formatively on the Dual Objective for each lesson.
+Working Scientifically skills are also assessed through experiments and investigations.

 Regular monitoring by the subject leader makes sure that teaching and learning is consistent.
-This includes: pupil voice, staff voice as well as book scrutiny and learning walks.
+This includes: pupil voice, staff voice as well as book scrutinies and learning walks.